brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 * ``packaging_options``: options passed to the *bv_packaging* program (in *brainvisa-installer* project).
 Typically: --i2bm
 * ``build_condition``: As in build sections, condition when the package section steps are performed.
 * ``remote_test_host_cmd``: The contents of this variable is actually prepended to package install and package test commands.
 It it typically used to perform remote connections to a test machine, using ssh and/or docker for instance:
-* ``stderr_file``: file used to redirect the standard error stream of bv_maker when email notification is used.
-This file is "persistant" and will not be deleted.
-If not specified, it will be mixed with standard output.
-* ``stdout_file``: file used to redirect the standard output stream of bv_maker when email notification is used.
-This file is "persistant" and will not be deleted.
-If neither it nor ``stderr_file`` are specified, then a temporary file will be used, and erased when each step is finished.

   .. code-block:: bash